project-poodle/poodle/design.md

 | 64GB              | 64MB, 256MB, 1GB                      |

+- A block group can be divided to up to __1024 blocks__.

-A list of valid block group size to block size mappings:
+A list of valid block group size to block size mappings as below

 | block group size  | block size                            |
 | :---              | :---                                  |